raychenon/algorithms/README.md

 # Introduction

-A collection of problems solved in different languages ( Java, Kotlin ).
+A collection of problems solved in different languages ( Java, Kotlin, Python 3 ).